 What do these statistics tell you?

-How many ever Facebook or Instagram ads you did or how well your product pages are optimized with descriptions and images cannot fill in for a negative delivery experience.
+How many Facebook or Instagram ads you did or how well your product pages are optimised with descriptions and images that cannot fill in for a negative delivery experience.

-The package you ship to your customer is the first physical impression they have of your brand.
-Hence, if the fulfillment of your products is hampered, your sales and marketing will suffer directly.
+The package you ship to your customer is the first impression of your brand.
+Hence, if the fulfillment of your products is improved, your sales and marketing will be better.

-To ensure top-notch customer satisfaction and make sure your customers come back to your store for repeat business, you need to streamline and optimize your fulfillment chain so that your business’s online and offline elements are in synchronization can deliver as well as you can sell.
+To ensure top-notch customer satisfaction and make sure your customers come back to your store for repeat business, you need to streamline and optimise your fulfillment chain so that your business’s online and offline elements are in synchronisation can deliver as well as you can sell.

 Defining eCommerce Fulfillment

 eCommerce fulfillment refers to the part of your eCommerce business that involves the operations post receiving the order.
-These include the picking, packing, shipping, and delivery of products to the customer’s doorstep.
+These include picking, packing, shipping, and delivering products to the customer’s doorstep.

-So even before you understood the concept of fulfillment, it has always been an integral part of your eCommerce business, whether you are delivering products from your house or your office.
+So even before you understood the concept of fulfillment, it has always been an integral part of your eCommerce business, whether you deliver products from your house or office.